insin/nwb/templates/react-app/README.md

 # {{name}}

-Collaborating on this React application:
+Collaborating on this React app:

 ## Prerequisites